banafshebamdad/bb_utils/README.md

 **Output:** `{output_dir}/{split}/{sequence}_world_coords.npz`
 Contains two arrays: `uid` (int64, shape K) and `xyz` (float64, shape K×3).
-The tool is idempotent — already-existing NPZ files are skipped unless `--force` is passed.
+The tool is idempotent: running it multiple times will not overwrite existing NPZ files unless `--force` is used.

 See [docs/world_coords_cache_README.md](docs/world_coords_cache_README.md) for the full API reference and sp-score integration details.